 In order to promote the efficient transfer of directional information and to enhance the efficiency of police and fire protection and other city services, all new residences and commercial and industrial buildings in the city shall be required to have address identification numerals.
 All owners of existing residences are encouraged to place address numerals in such a way that they are legible from the street in front of the residence.
-Owners of existing commercial and industrial establishments shall be required to place address numerals in such a way that they are legible from the nearest street or driveway in front of the premises in such a way that they are legible from the nearest street or driveway in front of the premises.
+Owners of existing commercial and industrial establishments shall be required to place address numerals on the front of the premises in such a way that they are legible from the nearest street or driveway in front of the premises.
 Commercial and industrial establishments shall also have address numerals no less than four inches in height placed at the rear of the establishment.
 Address identification numerals shall not require sign licenses or permits.